Blotch3D/Blotch3D/readme.md

 (See the [Quick start for Windows](#features) section to set everything up for development)

-The easiest way to create a new project for Windows is to copy an existing example project (like the basic example) and then rename it using Visual Studio.
+You can create a new .NET Core/WPF Core/Windows Forms Core project and add a reference to Blotch3D.

-To add MonoGame + Blotch3D to an existing Windows project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
-Also add a reference to, or the source of, Blotch3D.
+To add MonoGame + Blotch3D to an existing Windows Core project, add a reference to Blotch3D.

-NOTE: In Visual Studio, when one assembly references another assembly, by default Visual Studio only copies the DLLs of the referenced project to the output folder of the referring project.
-When a referenced library has other files, like content files, then not only will you need to set each file's 'Copy always' or 'Copy if newer' flag so it gets copied to that assembly's output folder, you will also need to make sure all referring libraries or at least the highest level app project still references it even if it doesn't directly use it, and set the 'Copy local' flag of the reference to 'true' or 'yes'.
-This makes sure any extra file (besides the DLLs) in the referenced project are included in the output folder of that referring project.
+For .NET Framework projects, add a reference to Blotch3D and also add the NuGet package 'MonoGame.Framework.DesktopGL'

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the